idan-nave/ai-image-recognition-server/README.md

 2. **Access the API**:
    The server will run on `http://localhost:3000`.
 You can now make requests to the API endpoints.

+## Dependecies

+    "axios": "^1.7.8",          // For making HTTP requests (like OpenAI API calls) "cors": "^2.8.5",           // To enable CORS
+    "dotenv": "^16.4.5",        // For loading environment variables from a .env file "express": "^4.21.1",       // Web framework for the Node.js server "multer": "^1.4.5-lts.1",   // For handling multipart/form-data, used for file uploads "child_process": "^1.0.2",  // Allows you to spawn child processes (e.g., to run the Python script) "path": "^0.12.7",          // Node.js utility for working with file and directory paths "fs": "0.0.1",              // Node.js file system module for reading and writing files "python-shell": "^3.0.0"    // (Optional) If you'd like to use this for executing Python scripts from Node.js

 ## Error Handling

 - If the OpenAI API key is missing or incorrect, the server will return a `500` error with the message `Missing OpenAI API Key`.